pdoehle/swc-notes/ecology-sql.md

 FROM surveys;
 ```

-We now have wieght in kilograms instead of grams.
+We now have weight in kilograms instead of grams.

 ## Filtering
-We can also select data based on certain criteria.
+We can select data based on certain criteria.
 For example, if we only want data for the species *Dipodomys merriami*, we can use the `WHERE` key word.

 ```sql
 SELECT *